Having a perfectly honed and well-written CV is a vital first step in getting that lucrative job offer.

 PDF the final version of your CV to avoid potential software readability issues.

 PDF has the major advantage of clear universal formatting.
 The format doesn’t change regardless of where you view it, increasing its readability by most software systems.
 There are a number of online CV builders available, that can produce clean, concise and visually striking resumes in PDF format.
-Many organisations have adopted the use of Applicant Tracking Systems or ATS for short to help with the hiring process.
+Many organizations have adopted the use of Applicant Tracking Systems or ATS for short to help with the hiring process.
 With the amount of applications and potential employees coming in each month, employers are using automated systems to help with hiring.
 The task of an ATS is to analyze, filter (and sometimes score) your CV based on keywords defined by the potential employer, hiring manager or job-specific system parameters.

 Use the services of an online CV builder to produce a technically functional visually striking CV.